reddytherbc/reddytherbc.github.io/mico-autosmart-privacy-policy.md

 We may disclose to or share your information to third parties include affiliates, service providers, business partners and the relevant authorities.

 ## 5	Where your information may be processed or transferred?
-Data collected through MICO AutoSmart may be transferred to places outside of Vietnam for the purposes set out above.
+Data collected through MICO AutoSmart may be transferred to places outside of The Philippines for the purposes set out above.
 The countries/jurisdictions to which personal data may be transferred by MICO AutoSmart include, without limitation, Singapore and the United Kingdom.
 When making these data transfers, we will take steps to reasonably protect your information in accordance with the requirements of data protection law.

 ## 6	 Changes to this User Privacy Statement
 We reserve the right to make changes to this User Privacy Statement at any time.
 You agree that it is your responsibility to review this User Privacy Statement regularly for any updates, and that your continued use of MICO AutoSmart constitutes your acceptance to this User Privacy Statement and any of its amendments.

 ## 7	Contacting Us
-If you have any questions regarding this User Privacy Statement, please contact us at malayan@malayan.com.
+If you have any questions regarding this User Privacy Statement, please contact us at csc@malayan.com.